bigfix/developer.bigfix.com/site/reference/types/folder.md

 # descendant folder of &lt;folder&gt; : folder

 Returns the descendant folders, recursively, of the given folder.
-The folder equivalent of "descendants of &lt;folder&lt;".
+The folder equivalent of "descendants of &lt;folder&gt;".

 # descendant of &lt;folder&gt; : file